 A research team edited news programs into

-three categories: Negative, neutral, or upbeat.
-People were randomly
+three categories: Negative, neutral, and upbeat.
+People were

-assigned to watch one category of news.
-The ones who watched
+randomly assigned to watch one category of news.
+The viewers

-the negative news became more depressed, more anxious about the
+who watched the negative news became more depressed, more anxious

-world in general, and they had a greater tendency to exaggerate
+about the world in general, and had a greater tendency to exaggerate

 the magnitude or importance of their own personal worries.